Kmaina32/Engineer.Ai/README.md

-# Firebase Studio
+# PredictAI

-This is a NextJS starter in Firebase Studio.

-To get started, take a look at src/app/page.tsx.
+This is a Next.js app for a predictive maintenance AI SaaS platform.
+It features real-time sensor data visualization, AI-powered anomaly detection, and maintenance recommendations.